uditalias/injex/website/docs/decorators-singleton.md

 <img class="decorator-badge" src="https://img.shields.io/badge/Type-Class%20Decorator-blue?style=for-the-badge" />

-The [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern) allows you to restrict a class's instantiation to a single instance during a program's lifecycle.
+The [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern) allows us to restrict a class's instantiation to a single instance during a program's lifecycle.

 When using the `@singleton()` decorator to decorate a class, Injex will ensure you get the same instance of this class whenever you inject it into another module.